-All program grantees using Department of Housing and Urban Development Continuum of Care, Emergency Solutions Grant, VA SSVF, and HOME TBRA funding must adhere to these performance standards.
-Programs funded through the Continuum of Care and Emergency Solutions Grant will be monitored by the Balance of State Continuum of Care to ensure compliance.
+All program grantees using Department of Housing and Urban Development Continuum of Care, Emergency Solutions Grant, VA SSVF, and HOME TBRA funding must adhere to these performance standards and will be monitored by the Balance of State Continuum of Care to ensure compliance.
 The BoS CoC recommends that homelessness prevention and rapid rehousing programs funded through other sources also follow these standards.
 These performance standards attempt to provide a high standard of care that places community and client needs first.
 Based on proven best practices, this high standard of care is necessary to achieve our goal of ending homelessness in the BoS.